-- The School District's net position at June 30, 2017 was \$51.4 million.
+- In June 2015, the Governmental Accounting Standards Board (GASB) issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+This statement requires all School Districts to recognize and disclose the School District's proportionate share of the collective net OPEB liability for each cost sharing benefit plan in which the School District participates.
+Due to the adoption of GASB Statement No. 75, net position was restated and decreased by \$113.5 million.
+Therefore the School District's liabilities and deferred inflow of resources exceeded assets and deferred outflow of resources by \$56.3 million at June 30, 2018.
 Net position reflects the difference between all assets and deferred outflows of resources of the School District (including capital assets, net of depreciation) and all liabilities, both short-term and long-term, and deferred inflows of resources.
-The net position at June 30, 2017 of \$51.4 million represented an increase of \$5.7 million when compared to the prior year.
-This increase is due to additional state funds received, sales tax revenues and additional property taxes collected. - The School District had nearly \$142.5 million in expenses relating to governmental activities; nearly \$92.8 million of these expenses were offset by program specific charges for services, grants and contributions.
-However, general revenues (primarily property and sales taxes) of \$55.4 million were adequate to provide for these programs. - As stated above, general revenues accounted for \$55.4 million or nearly 37.4% of all revenues totaling almost \$148.2 million.
+The net position at June 30, 2018 of negative \$56.3 million includes the restatement mentioned above of \$113.5 million and an increase of \$5.8 million when compared to the prior year.
+This increase is due to additional state funds received, sales tax revenues, and additional property taxes collected. - The School District had nearly \$148.2 million in expenses relating to governmental activities; \$93.4 million of these expenses were offset by program specific charges for services, grants and contributions.
+General revenues (primarily property and sales taxes) of \$59.0 million were adequate to provide for these programs. - As stated above, general revenues accounted for \$59.0 million or nearly 38.4% of all revenues totaling almost \$154.0 million.
 Program specific revenues in the form of charges for services, grants, and contributions accounted for the balance of these revenues.
 (Percentages in table below have been rounded to one decimal place.)